afternow-academy/simple-webpage/README.md

 # simple-webpage
-This is a simple github demo page.
+This is a simple GitHub demo page.

 ### Here is a list of some useful links: